Charlie Rhindress

 Rhindress has acted in over fifty productions at theatres across Canada.
-His film and television credits include Red Rover, Black Eyed Dog, Trailer Park Boys, Haven, Mr. D, and Chapelwaite.
+His film and television credits include Red Rover, Trailer Park Boys, Haven, Mr. D, Chapelwaite, and Moonshine.
 He also starred in a very popular television commercial for Pro-Line which aired for over two years.

 His directing credits include the premiere of Cathy Jones' one woman show, Me, Dad and the Hundred Boyfriends at Theatre Passe Muraille in Toronto and The Compleat Wrks of Wllm Shkspr (abridged) at Neptune Theatre in Halifax, for which he received a Merritt award nomination as Best Director.

 He is the former Associate Artist for Neptune and a former Artistic Producer of Eastern Front Theatre.

 Much of Rhindress's career has been spent telling the stories of Canada's Maritime provinces and its people.
 In addition to his works about Rita MacNeil and Stompin' Tom Connors he has written about The Great Amherst Mystery and a famous murder case from Sackville, New Brunswick.
 He has adapted novels from Maritime writers Charles G.D.
 Roberts and Bruce Graham for the stage.
-He helped create Esther Fest, a celebration of Esther Cox and The Great Amherst Mystery in his hometown of Amherst, N.S.
 In Sackville, N.B. he helped establish the Sackville Arts Wall.
 He has also worked extensively with The Anne Murray Centre creating and presenting special events, including The Maritime Music Fest.
-In 2019 he created a musical tribute to Rita MacNeil, "I'm Not What I Seem," which has toured Nova Scotia and New Brunswick.
+He is the creator and current Executive Director of Esther Fest, a celebration of Esther Cox and The Great Amherst Mystery in his hometown of Amherst, N.S.
+He is also the Artistic Director of Stage East, a company which produces live theatrical and musical events telling the stories of the Maritimes and it's people.
+In that capacity he created musical tributes to Rita MacNeil and Anne Murray, which have toured Nova Scotia and New Brunswick to great acclaim.

-Rhindress has been awarded the New Brunswick Arts Award of Merit for contribution to the Cultural Life of NB, a Lifetime Achievement Award from Playwrights Atlantic Resource Centre for his contributions to Atlantic Canadian Theatre, and an Established Artist Recognition Award from the Province of Nova Scotia.
+Rhindress has been awarded the New Brunswick Arts Award of Merit for contribution to the Cultural Life of NB; a Lifetime Achievement Award from Playwrights Atlantic Resource Centre for his contributions to Atlantic Canadian Theatre; and an Established Artist Recognition Award from the Province of Nova Scotia.